Background

 Pathophysiology

 Advancements in the diagnosis of genetic conditions have revealed that BMD is a type of recessive, X-linked dystrophinopathy.
-Exon deletions exist in the dystrophin gene Xp21 (X-chromosome, short arm p, region 2, band 1).
+Exon deletions exist in the dystrophin gene, located on Xp21 (X-chromosome, short arm p, region 2, band 1).
 Affected males in approximately 30% of known cases of BMD phenotype do not have a demonstrable mutation/deletion.
 A reading frame or in-frame mutation hypothesis has been proposed to explain abnormal translation of the dystrophin gene.
 Abnormal but functional dystrophin may be produced, in contrast to the pathology in DMD, in which a frame-shift mutation essentially leads to failure to produce dystrophin.
 [9, 10, 11, 12] Dystrophin levels in BMD are generally 30-80% of normal, while in DMD, the levels are less than 5%.
 [6]

 Dilated cardiomyopathy with congestive heart failure presents in males between age 20 and 40 years, but in carrier female carriers it is found later in life.
-[6, 13] This possibly explains why, in comparison with females, males suffer a rapid progression to death.
+[6, 14] This possibly explains why, in comparison with females, males suffer a rapid progression to death.

 A study by Nicolas et al suggested that clinical variations in patients with BMD are related to differences in dystrophin mutations, as derived from different in-frame exon deletions.
 For example, delayed onset of dilated cardiomyopathy seemed to be related to specific exon deletions, as did earlier wheelchair dependency.
 [15]